vleague2/grocery-crud/README.md

 * The user can un-check an item to move it back to the grocery list.

 ## Limitations
-* The application is currently undeployed and needs to utilize Webpack to be hosted on Heroku.
+* The application is currently undeployed.
 * The application would benefit from being updated and rewritten in Typescript and ES6.
 * The application's Angular file and folder structure should be updated to the most effective standards.